SoftwareHeritage/swhapguide/SWHAP@Pisa.md

     git push https://github.com/Unipisa/CMM.git +master:master +SourceCode:SourceCode
     git push --tags https://github.com/Unipisa/CMM.git +master:master +SourceCode:SourceCode

+To facilitate the search of the created repository, we add the "software-heritage", "archive" and "swhappe" tags (in the same way of what done for the workbench as shown in Figure {@fig:workbench_tags}).

 Figures {@fig:cmm_final}, {@fig:cmm_depo}, {@fig:cmm_wb} show the final result of CMM, their Depository and Workbench.